Interim Policy on Funding

 Timeline for funding applications

-The Board of Directors has decided that, throughout 2019, only urgent, time-sensitive, and/or “unique opportunity” projects will be considered for funding in 2019.
+The Board of Directors has decided that, throughout 2019, urgent, time-sensitive, and/or “unique opportunity” projects will be considered for funding in 2019.
 Throughout 2019, the LGBT Purge Fund is focusing on setting up the organization and is prioritizing efforts on the four major projects of our mandate as indicated in the FSA.

 Criteria for funding